 Cons

-You can select Freeman PFL618C flooring nailer when you are thinking about solid tongue and groove hardwood decoration of your home or any other ventures.
-It is one of Freeman brand's most user-friendly pneumatic flooring nailer suitable for 1/2" to 3/4" flooring installation.
+When you are thinking of doing the solid tongue and groove hardwood decoration for your home or any other venture, you can select the Freeman PFL618C flooring nailer.
+It is one of the most user-friendly pneumatic flooring nailers suitable for 1/2″ to 3/4″ flooring installation.

-This tool is compatible with 15.5 gauge staples and 16 gauge nails that allow you to drive three styles of fasteners - 1/2" staples, T-cleats, and L-cleats ranging from 1-1/2" to 2".
+It will give you compatibility with 15.5 gauge staples and 16 gauge nails to drive all 3 types of fasteners – 1/2″ staples, T-cleats, and L-cleats ranging from 1-1/2″ to 2″.
 This ergonomically built tool can make you feel relaxed when working long.

 No-Mar Design: